rust-lang/rust/doc/tutorial.md

 name may be prefixed with an underscore to silence the warning, like `let _monster_size = 50;`.

-Rust identifiers follow the same rules as C; they start with an alphabetic character or an underscore, and after that may contain any sequence of alphabetic characters, numbers, or underscores.
+Rust identifiers start with an alphabetic character or an underscore, and after that may contain any sequence of alphabetic characters, numbers, or underscores.
 The preferred style is to begin function, variable, and module names with a lowercase letter, using